(Sept 9) U18 Evaluation Process Information

 A. The Executive has debated this topic extensively every single year.
 The number one complaint we hear from parents surrounds the evaluation process, the use of parent-evaluators and perceived bias against certain players.
 In the end, there are several reasons independent evaluators are not used with the exception of goaltender evaluations – a highly technical position not easily evaluated by the majority of coaches and Association-based evaluators:

-- Each year, SPMHA converses with a multitude of other MHAs, both within our league and across the province.
-There is a constant theme in all of these conversations that, regardless of who is completing the subjective evaluation piece, there are still concerns brought forth from parents who disagree with the placement of their child.
+• Each year, SPMHA converses with a multitude of other MHAs, both within our league and across the province.
+There is a constant theme in all of these conversations that, regardless of who is completing the subjective evaluation piece (independent evaluators or Association-member/parent evaluators), there are still concerns brought forth from parents who disagree with the placement of their child.

-- We have seen some quotes as little as $25 for three games.
-At this rate, how many evaluators are coming out and what quality of evaluators are you getting?
-Are you individuals who are invested in ensuring the players are actually placed appropriately, or are you getting college kids or beer league players who simply want to earn a few bucks towards their own playing fees and who don’t care where our players are assigned to in the end.
+• We have seen some quotes as little as $25/player for three games.
+At this rate, we have concerns with several factors of this evaluation company – how many evaluators are coming out, not to mention what quality of evaluators are you getting?
+Are they individuals who are invested in ensuring the players are actually placed appropriately, or are you getting college kids or beer league players who simply want to earn a few bucks towards their own playing fees and who don’t care where our players are assigned to in the end?

-In the end, SPMHA is committed to completing the Evaluation process with as much integrity as possible.
+At the end of the day, not only is the entire SPMHA Board of Directors, but I personally am committed to completing the Evaluation process with as much integrity as possible.
 We believe that if we commit to a process and maintain a transparent check-and-balance system, we can put forth a reasonable effort to create fair and balanced teams.
-We have redirected funds that might have been used to subsidize third party evaluators to development programs that directly impact our children through in-season development programs, equipment to better train and develop the players, along with coach development and mentorship, etc.
+We have redirected funds that might have been used to subsidize third party evaluators to development programs that directly impact our children through in-season development programs, equipment to better train and develop the players, coach development and mentorship, and other Association-wide endeavors.